 Body comparison: Canon 700D vs Nikon D5500

 An illustration of the physical size and weight of the Canon 700D and the Nikon D5500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 700D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (10 percent) than the Canon 700D.
 Moreover, the D5500 is markedly lighter (28 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D5500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (700D) and the Nikon Lens Catalog (D5500).